Artur0096/test-task3/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In the index.js file, you should add your personal token.
+You should create your personal token and add in authorization.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`